 The Executive Committee ("EXCO") is responsible for driving business agenda bringing across alignment between function to achieve financial performance target and to ensure day-to-day management, operations and control of the Bank in conformity with policies and strategies approved by the Board of Directors.
-The EXCO is chaired by the CEO and comprises of senior executives from Global Banking, Financial Markets, Transaction Banking, Risk Management, Information Technology and Operations, Finance, Human Resources, Legal and Compliance.
+The Country Management Team is currently chaired by the CEO and comprises of senior executives from Corporate, Commercial & Institutional Banking (CCIB), Financial Markets, Transaction Banking, Risk Management, Technology & Innovation, Finance, Human Resources, Legal and Compliance.